 802.1X authentication can help enhance security for 802.11 wireless networks and wired Ethernet networks by requiring a certificate or a smart card for network access.
 This type of authentication is typically used for workplace connections.

-Open Manage Wireless Networks by clicking the Start button , clicking Control Panel, clicking Network and Internet, clicking Network and Sharing Center, and then, in the left pane, clicking Manage wireless networks.
+Open Manage Wireless Networks by clicking the Start button , and then clicking Control Panel.
+In the search box, type wireless, and then click Manage wireless networks.

 Right-click the network that you want to enable 802.1X authentication for, and then click Properties.

-On wireless networks, 802.1X can be used with Wired Equivalent Privacy (WEP) or Wi‑Fi Protected Access (WPA) encryption.
+On wireless networks, 802.1X can be used with Wired Equivalent Privacy (WEP) or Wi‑Fi Protected Access (WPA or WPA2) encryption.